clblamires/ninesjournal/_posts/2020-04-29-the-knight.md

 Myrtle moved over to Ickim and hugged him.
 “It’s okay, really.
 We’re fine, right?
 I’ll buy you some new armor when we get back to town.
 Check this out!”

 Myrtle pulled out of her other pocket the gemstones she stole from the thieves.
 Ickim’s eyes went wide.
-“Whoa, we have to give that back!” he cried.
+“Whoa!” he cried.
 “What if they figure out you stole that!”

-“You heard them, they think we didn’t take anything,” said Myrtle.
+“I guess we could take it back to them.
+But you heard what they said.
+They think we didn’t take anything.
+But maybe we can see who they stole these gems from and give them back,” said Myrtle.
 She stood up and began kicking dirt over the campfire.
 “We’ll put out this fire so they can’t find us.
 They were humans, so they can’t see in the dark very well.
 It’s going to be cold, so bundle up in your bedroll good, okay?”

 ---

 Morning came and Myrtle and Ickim awoke, well rested and ready to continue.
 They ate their rations for the morning, discussing the upcoming day.
 They had to find Darek today.
 Any longer and he might be fully lost to the Death Knight.
 They gathered up their camp and set off northward into the woods.

-A few hours passed without incident before they found a sign that said “Cemetery”, pointing west.
+A few hours passed without incident before they found a sign that said “cemetery”, pointing west.
 The path north continued to a large open field.

 “Which way?” asked Myrtle.